-The key to Licketyspit’s work is our participatory engagement with children under twelve through drama-led play, which has grown from our developmental work with 3-7 year olds over the last 20 years.
-Our work is built on the synergy between actors and children as play experts.
+Licketyspit’s drama-led play approach is built on the synergy between actors and children as play experts.
+It is rooted in developmental work with 3-7 year olds over the last 20 years.
 Our instrumental projects are delivered by skilled actor-pedagogues who make it easy and fun for anyone to play almost anywhere, unlock their imaginations and become their fullest selves.
 Our approach is underpinned by children’s rights, a commitment to equality and a belief that everyone is creative!

 We work in early years; primary, nursery education and special needs settings; in theatres, primary, nursery, special schools, community centres, galleries, parks and museums.
 We sustain child/family engagement through our Children & Families Network.
 We deliver CPD to teachers and child-care professionals in the use of drama-led play and creativity who can become Lickety-Play-Champions.

 What can we do for you?